cosmos72/gomacro/doc/features-and-limitations.md

 Some features are still missing or incomplete:
 * out-of-order code.
 Types, variables, constants and functions must be declared **before** using them.
-* goto is partially implemented, can only jump back - not forward
+* goto is not implemented
 * incomplete interface -> interface type assertions and type switches: they do not support yet interpreted types stored in interfaces, and interpreted interfaces.
 * unimplemented conversion typed constant -> interpreted interface (see fast/literal.go:207)